Eltaurus-Lt/Anki-Card-Templates/README.md

 >> ![Audio button blurring](https://github.com/Eltaurus-Lt/Anki-Card-Templates/assets/93875472/34a32bdc-e2c4-49c4-92c6-49af8fb71040)
 >&nbsp;
 >
-> 13. Keyboard in tapping questions does not jitter on the first input.
+> 13. The keyboard in tapping questions does not jitter on the first input.
 Also, the tapping buttons visibly respond to key presses:
 >
 >> ![Tapping buttons jitter and responsiveness](https://github.com/user-attachments/assets/e6816ff6-e2c6-45f4-a485-e777119c47b8)
 >